wp-plugins/f1press/readme.txt

 This shortcode will be display information about about the race in 2013 year and fifth in a row.

-Next shortcode displays the results of the last race of the season:
+Next shortcode displays the results of the latest race:

 [f1press type="race_results"]